 Yemen does not appear to represent a core security interest of Iran, but Iranian leaders appear to perceive Yemen's instability as an opportunity to acquire additional leverage against Saudi Arabia, which shares a long border with Yemen.
 Yemen's elected leaders have long claimed that Iran is trying to take advantage of Yemen's instability by backing the Zaydi Shiite revivalist movement known as the "Houthis" (Ansar Allah) with arms and other aid.
 Yemen has been unstable since the 2011 "Arab Spring" uprisings, which included Yemen and which forced longtime President Ali Abdullah Saleh to resign in January 2012.
 In early 2015, the Houthis and their allies seized the capital, Sana'a, forcing Saleh's successor, Abd Rabu Mansur Al Hadi, to flee to Aden.
-Saudi Arabia subsequently assembled a ten-country Arab coalition, with logistical help from the United States, that undertook airstrikes and ground action against the Houthi forces and has recaptured some key territory.
-A variety of international mediators, including Oman, which borders Yemen and Saudi Arabia, are attempting to broker a political solution that might restore the elected Hadi government.
-The GCC states assert that this outcome would set back Iran's influence on the Arabian Peninsula.
+Saudi Arabia subsequently assembled a 10-country Arab coalition, with logistical help from the United States, that undertook airstrikes and ground action against the Houthi forces and has recaptured some key territory.
+A variety of international and regional mediators are attempting to broker a political solution that might restore the elected Hadi government-an outcome that could set back Iran's influence on the Arabian Peninsula.

 Observers describe Iran's influence over the Houthis as limited and assert that the Houthi insurrection action against President Hadi was not instigated by Iran.
-On April 20, 2015, a National Security Council spokesperson said that, "It remains our assessment that Iran does not exert command and control over the Houthis in Yemen," and an unnamed U.S. intelligence official reportedly said, "It is wrong to think of the Houthis as a proxy force for Iran." support for the Houthis appears far less systematic or large-scale than is Iran's support to the government of Iraq or to Asad of Syria.
-A senior Iranian official reportedly told journalists in December 2014 that the IRGC-QF has a "few hundred" personnel in Yemen training Houthi fighters.
-61
+On April 20, 2015, a National Security Council spokesperson said that, "It remains our assessment that Iran does not exert command and control over the Houthis in Yemen," and an unnamed U.S. intelligence official reportedly said, "It is wrong to think of the Houthis as a proxy force for Iran."
+Iran's support for the Houthis appears far less systematic or large-scale than is Iran's support to the